Advancing Surgical VQA with Scene Graph Knowledge: Results and discussions

 \subsection{Question-condition bias}

 VQA systems can exploit the question-condition bias from the dataset as a shortcut to answer questions without understanding the visual scenes.
-To quantify this bias, we train language-only models like ClinicalBert ~\citep{huang2019clinicalbert} to answer the questions without any visual information on existing VQA datasets, such as EndoVis-18-VQA and Cholec80-VQA, and on our SSG-QA dataset.
+To quantify this bias, we train language-only models like ClinicalBert ~\citep{huang2019clinicalbert} to answer the questions without any visual information on existing VQA datasets, such as EndoVis-18-VQA and Cholec80-VQA, and on our SSG-VQA dataset.
 As shown in Table~\ref{table:question-condition bias}, the language-only model ClinicalBert outperforms the vision-language multi-modal models in EndoVis-18-VQA, suggesting the questions from EndoVis-18-VQA contain simple shortcuts to the correct answer.
-Cholec80-VQA and SSG-QA have a lower bias as their questions are more vision-relevant.
-SSG-QA further reduces bias by using scene-graph-based diverse questions.
-In the following, we perform the experiments on the Cholec80-VQA and SSG-QA dataset due to their low question-condition bias.
+Cholec80-VQA and SSG-VQA have a lower bias as their questions are more vision-relevant.
+SSG-VQA further reduces bias by using scene-graph-based diverse questions.
+In the following, we perform the experiments on the Cholec80-VQA and SSG-VQA dataset due to their low question-condition bias.